dantaylor688/dantaylor688.github.io/_posts/2015-01-28-smoothing-by-fourier-series.md

 ![plane]({{ site.url }}/assets/fourier-smooth/chosen.png "Chosen Coefficients")

 Here we have kept 120 coefficients.
-The need to keep even this many (vs the 600 that we originally computed) is because our data set is not great.
+The need to keep even this many (vs the 600 that we originally computed) is because our data set is not great (by this, I mean it actually contains some high frequency components that are not merely noise.).
 However, the exact number of terms is not critical.
 A few extra terms will not have a profound effect on the result.

 We truncate the series after the first 120 terms and arrive at the smoothed fit